-The evidence at the hearing is undisputed that the current confluence of Stroud Creek is below McConnell's Upper Diversion.
-Even the applicant Bruce McConnell testified that this was the case.
-Testimony of Bruce McConnell.
-Prior to the hearing, however, it was unknown whether the location of this confluence would be in dispute at the time of the hearing.
+The evidence at the hearing is undisputed that the current physical confluence of Stroud Creek is below McConnell's Upper Diversion.
+Even the applicant Bruce McConnell testified of this fact.
+Testimony of Bruce McConnell (Day 1 Recording 1 at 1:19:30-:1:20:10).
+Prior to the hearing, however, it was unknown whether the location of the current physical confluence would be in dispute at the time of the hearing.
 Cindy Yenter, the Watermaster from Water District 170, did not fully acknowledge this fact in her August 6, 2020 letter that came out of the 2020 water distribution matter between McConnell and Whittaker.
 Exhibit 158 at 1 ("Based on the investigation conducted yesterday, it appears that water from Stroud Creek may flow into Lee Creek below McConnell's authorized point of diversion." (emphasis added)).
 This language-use of "it appears" and "may"-is not definitive and suggests that the matter was still open for investigation.